lucasjacklucas/lucasjacklucas.github.io/_pages/publications.md

 {% include base_path %}

 Testing Testing.
 Can I add something here?
+This is a test.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}